Nu-hin/remote_ruby/README.md

 When you call `#remotely` or `RemoteRuby::ExecutionContext#execute`, the passed block source is read and is then transformed to a standalone Ruby script, which also includes serialization/deserialization of local variables and return value, and other features (see [compiler.rb](lib/remote_ruby/compiler.rb) for more detail).

-After that, RemoteRuby opens an SSH connection to the specified host, launches Ruby interpreter there, and feeds the generated script to it.
+After that, RemoteRuby opens an SSH connection to the specified host, copies the script to the host (to a temporary file), and then launches runs this script using the Ruby interpreter on the host.
 Standard output and standard error streams of SSH client are being captured.
+Standard input is passed to the remote code as well.

 ### Key features